LazyGeeks/mongocp/README.md

         Default: ''

-        The authentication parameters for dumping.
+        The authentication arguments for dumping.
 In the form of `user:password@authentication_database`.

 + restore_auth

         Default: ''

-        The authentication parameters for restoring.
+        The authentication arguments for restoring.
 In the form of `user:password@authentication_database`.